-SWI swissinfo.ch Annual Report 2023
+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 Those outlets which meet all of the organisation’s criteria are entitled to use the JTI label for two years.
 SWI swissinfo.ch met the requirements again in 2023 and may now continue to use this certification.External link

-🎖 Award for inclusive language
+🎖Award for inclusive language

 SWI swissinfo.ch received the Social Impact Award from the International Broadcasting Convention (IBC) for its data-based promotion of inclusive language in its ten-language digital newsroom.